data-lessons/SQL-business/_episodes/01-sql-intro2.md

 import sqlite3 as sql
 import pandas as pd
 ```

+`sqlite3` will be included within a standard Python installation.  `pandas` is not part of the [Python Standard Library](https://docs.python.org/3/library/index.html), but will normally be bundled with Anaconda.

 2. in the next cell, create a connection to the database called conn
 ```
 conn = sql.connect('soda.db')